louisegoethals/BScHons-Pathway-Enrichment-Analysis-of-DEGs/README.md

 At the time of submission, the data used in this pipeline was not yet published.
 It is thus not included.

 ##MAIN SCRIPT:
-The analysis is conducted from this script.
-The other scripts are imported and the p-value variable is set.
+Analysis is conducted from this script.

 ##DATA MANAGER:
-Data for analysis is imported in this script.
+Data for analysis is imported into the workspace from this script.
 Format: csv files.

 ##PEA ENRICHR:
 Pathway enrichment analysis function.
 Two plots are outputted for a particular timepoint: upregulated pathways and downregulated pathways.